-The 128 MW Flat Ridge 3 wind project in Kansas is under construction and expected to be placed in-service in the third quarter of 2021 using all of our PTC Safe Harbor equipment (qualifying the plant for 100% PTCs).
+The 128 MW Flat Ridge 3 wind project in Kansas is under construction and expected to be placed in-service in October 2021 using all of our PTC Safe Harbor equipment (qualifying the plant for 100% PTCs).
 The project has a long-term power agreement with Evergy for the entire energy output.